RuiChen-stack/MGScoliosis/README.md

 # MGScoliosis
-This repo is the official implementation of "MGScoliosis: Multi-Grained Scoliosis Detection with Joint Ordinal Regression from Natural Image".
+This repo is the official implementation of "MGScoliosis: Multi-Grained Scoliosis Detection with Joint Ordinal Regression from Natural Image" accepted by the ECCV 2022 conference.

 ### Overview